What Is Stamp Duty (SDLT)?

 Scotland and Wales have their own property taxes: Land and Buildings Transaction Tax (LBTT) in Scotland and Land Transaction Tax (LTT) in Wales.
 This guide covers England and Northern Ireland only.

-SDLT is a tiered tax — you only pay each rate on the portion within that band.
+SDLT is a tiered tax - you only pay each rate on the portion within that band.
 Due within 14 days of completion.
-First-time buyers currently pay 0% up to £425,000 — but this threshold drops to £300,000 from 1 April 2025.
-If you're a first-time buyer purchasing between £300K–£425K, completing before 31 March 2025 saves up to £6,250.
+First-time buyers currently pay 0% up to £425,000 - but this threshold dropped to £300,000 from 1 April 2025.
+First-time buyers purchasing between £300K-£425K who completed before 31 March 2025 saved up to £6,250.

-On 1 April 2025, SDLT thresholds revert to pre-2022 levels.
-For first-time buyers: the nil-rate threshold drops from £425,000 to £300,000.
-For all buyers: the nil-rate threshold drops from £250,000 to £125,000.
-If you're buying between £125,001–£250,000 or are a first-time buyer between £300,001–£425,000, completing before 31 March 2025 saves real money.
-The process takes 8–16 weeks — if this affects you, start immediately.
+From 1 April 2025, SDLT thresholds reverted to pre-2022 levels.
+For first-time buyers: the nil-rate threshold dropped from £425,000 to £300,000.
+For all buyers: the nil-rate threshold dropped from £250,000 to £125,000.
+Use the calculator below with the correct completion date for accurate figures.

 Enter details and